CURRENT CONTENTS:

 Authors' Note: Modern orthopedic treatment of displaced limb fractures often attains the aims of stability and appropriate alignment through the surgical technique of internal fixation.
 Injured limbs have then undergone the dual trauma of both the original injury and the surgical correction.
 But, with all the parts back in place and correctly aligned, the patient can work with a physiotherapist to regain range-of-motion, muscle agility and strength.

 Part #2 of this collection of illustrated poems will feature fractures of the trunk and lower limb (leg).
 The editors apologize for the long wait, but the good news in 2022 is that this collection is now available!
-Click HERE
+Click HERE.

-To resume daily titillations on our blog "Daily Illustrated Nonsense", click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of September 2022, there are 1000 entries available on the Daily blog, and most of these are also presented here on "Edifying Nonsense" in topic-based collections.)
+To resume the sequence of daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings at the bottom of the page, and check the daily offerings for any month from the start of 2020 until December 2024.

 No comments: